Culture of Uruguay: Cuisine

-Uruguayans rival only neighboring Argentina in their consumption of beef, primarily at gatherings known in the continent as the asado.
+Uruguayans consume a large amount of beef, primarily at gatherings known in the continent as the asado.
 The parrillada (beef platter), chivito (a substantial steak sandwich), and pasta are the national dishes.
-The latter is due to Uruguay's many Italian immigrants in the late 19th and early 20th centuries.
+Uruguayan cuisine is greatly influenced by Italian cuisine, due to the large number of immigrants who arrived in the country in the 19th and 20th centuries.

 Other Uruguayan dishes include morcilla dulce (a type of blood sausage cooked with ground orange fruit, orange peel, and walnuts) and milanesa (a veal breaded cutlet similar to the German Wienerschnitzel).
 Snacks include olímpicos (club sandwiches), húngaras (spicy sausage in a hot dog roll), and masas surtidas (bite-sized pastries).
 Typical drinks include mate, tea, clericó (a mixture of white wine and fruit juice), and medio y medio (part sparkling wine and part white wine).

 Wine

 Plantings of Tannat (also known in Uruguay as Harriague) have been increasing in Uruguay each year as that country's wine industry develops, and the country is considered the second most notable Tannat region after Madiran, France.
 The Tannat wines produced here are characterized by more elegant and softer tannins and blackberry fruit notes.
 Vineyards in Uruguay have begun to distinguish between the "old vines" that are descendants from the original cuttings brought over from Europe and the new clones being produced today.
 The newer vines tend to produce more powerful wines with a higher alcohol level, but less acidity and complex fruit characteristics.
 Some wineries utilize both vines to make blends.
 Now the wines typically spend about 20 months in oak prior to release.
 Today it is often blended with Pinot noir and Merlot, and is made in a variety of styles including those reminiscent of Port and Beaujolais.